Rainforests and vine thickets: Semi-deciduous monsoon forest

 Monsoon forests grow in tropical areas of northern Australia with a pronounced dry season.
 They are typically semi-deciduous, with many canopy trees losing their leaves during the dry season, and becoming 'raingreen' during the rainy monsoon season.
 They tend to have a lower canopy than evergreen rain forests, and are rich in woody lianas and herbaceous epiphytes.
 Isolated patches of semi-deciduous monsoon forest occur across tropical northern Australia, including the Northern Territory's Top End and the Kimberley region of Western Australia.
 Habitats are diverse, including sandstone gorges and rock outcrops, lowland springs and stream margins, coastal beach ridges, and lateritic formations.
 Patches are from 10 to 100 km^{2} in size in the Arnhem Land tropical savanna ecoregion of the northern Top End, and generally smaller than 10 km^{2} across the Kimberley, Victoria Plains, and Carpentaria ecoregions further south.
 They are typically surrounded by flammable Eucalyptus/Corymbia open woodlands and savannas.
 The Kimberley region has over 1,500 patches of monsoon rainforest totaling 7,000 hectares.
 Patches average less than four hectares in area, with about 3% greater than 20 ha and the largest at 200 ha.

 Littoral rainforest

 Littoral rainforest is scattered along the coast in areas influenced by moist maritime winds, and include elements of tropical and subtropical or warm temperate rainforest.
 Typical littoral rainforest genera include Pisonia, Cupaniopsis, and Euroschinus.

 Littoral rainforests and coastal vine thickets occur along the eastern coast of Australia from northern Queensland to eastern Victoria, in the Cape York Peninsula (from Princess Charlotte Bay southwards), Wet Tropics, Central Mackay Coast, South Eastern Queensland, NSW North Coast, Sydney Basin, and South East Corner bioregions.

 Subtropical and warm temperate rainforest

 Warm temperate and subtropical forests are scattered throughout the mid-latitudes.
-Typical plant genera include Ceratopetalum, Doryphora, Acmena, Quintinia, Endiandra, Caldcluvia, Orites, Marsdenia, Cissus, Blechnum, and Lastreopsis.
+Typical plant genera include Ackama, Acmena, Blechnum, Ceratopetalum, Cissus, Doryphora, Endiandra, Lastreopsis, Marsdenia, Orites, and Quintinia.
 Subtropical rainforests have been extensively cleared for timber, dairying or agriculture.
 They include: